ChironSZTE/cave-of-chiron/_pages/topics/docker/networks.md

 By default, every new container is connected to the "bridge" network.

+Of course you can make additional networks, for which you will primarily use the `bridge` driver.

 ## Managing networks

 Management of Docker networks are done with subcommands of the `docker network` command.
 These are also documented [here](https://docs.docker.com/engine/reference/commandline/network/).